Scilab-RL/Scilab-RL/README.md

 For visualization with matplotlib, it is important to have the GUI-backend tkinter installed (see [this](https://stackoverflow.com/questions/56656777/userwarning-matplotlib-is-currently-using-agg-which-is-a-non-gui-backend-so) for more information).

-## Getting Started

-### With the setup script
+## Getting started using the setup script

-1. run `./setup.sh -m -r`. `-m` is for installing MuJoCo and `-r` is for installing RLBench.
+1. run `./setup.sh`.
+This will automatically install the Conda Python interpreter, along with all required packages.
+It will also install the robotic simulators MuJoCo and
+ CoppeliaSim.
+2. source your ~/.bashrc: `source ~/.bashrc`
+3. activate the conda python environment: `conda activate scilabrl`
 2. Optional but recommended: Use Weights and Biases (WandB).
 [Create an account](https://app.wandb.ai/login?signup=true).
 Run `wandb login` in the console and paste your API key.
-If you don't want to use WandB, run your experiments with `wandb=0`.
+If you don't want to use WandB, run your experiments with the command line parameter `wandb=0`.
 3. Check your installation with
    - `python3 main.py n_epochs=1 wandb=0 env=FetchReach-v1` for MuJoCo
    - `python3 main.py n_epochs=1 wandb=0 env=reach_target-state-v0` for RLBench
-4. Look at the tutorials in the [wiki](https://collaborating.tuhh.de/ckv0173/Scilab-RL/-/wikis/home).
+4. Look at the tutorials in the [wiki](https://collaborating.tuhh.de/ckv0173/Scilab-RL/-/wikis/home) for more details.

-### Manually with virtualenv
-1. generate a virtual python3 environment with

-    `virtualenv -p python3 venv` or
-    `python3 -m venv venv`

-2. load the environment with

-    `source venv/bin/activate`

-3. upgrade the version of pip

-    `pip install --upgrade pip`

-4. install required python libraries with

-    `pip install -r requirements.txt`

-### Manually with conda
-In certain cases, it is necessary to install different cuda or compiler versions.
-Therefore, we recommend to use conda (anaconda, miniconda or miniforge).

-1. [install conda](https://conda.io/docs/user-guide/install/index.html) if it is not part of your system
-2. `conda env create -f environment.yml`
-3. `conda install cudatoolkit=11.3 pytorch -c pytorch -y`
+You can also install all dependencies manually, but we do not recommend this.

 ### Logging and training